LiamDrans/Problem_Solving_Algoritms/README.md

 # Description

+# json_dumps

-json_dumps: A custom implementation of the json.dumps() function.
+A custom implementation of the json.dumps() function.
 This function recursively traverses the structure of the input data to serialize the object into a JSON-formatted string, handling all the different data types;

 Dictionaries - interate through key-value pairs and recursively call json_dumps on the value;
 Lists and Tuples -  iterate through elements and recursively call json_dumps on each element; and